2023 Black & Gold Inductees

 Paul Curtis is a communications guy, the perfect volunteer to lead the ongoing evolution of our Alumni website, because a website is, of course, a key communications vehicle.

 Paul spent 14 years in radio broadcasting, including on-air and behind-the-scenes roles.
 He then moved into marketing, communications and media relations, ultimately landing in the Digital Marketing space.
-For the last 27 years Paul has managed teams responsible for website, e-commerce and digital signage design and sustainment for a major marine transportation company.
+For nearly 30 years Paul managed teams responsible for website, e-commerce and digital signage design and sustainment for a major marine transportation company.

 Having recently retired, and though busy with that retirement To-Do list, he is ready to refocus his energies on a number of personal projects, spend more time with family and friends, and contribute to great volunteer organizations like the Vic High Alumni Association.